SalazarHerna/ML-Predicting-Worker-s-Productivity/README.md

-# ML-Predicting-Worker-s-Productivity
+# Machine Learning | Predicting Worker's Productivity

 This prediction project combined business intuition with machine learning modeling (Random Forest Regressor and Classifier) to solve a real-world allocation problem.
 The result is an accurate prediction model and a practical decision-making framework.
+This ML project demonstrates the power of analytics to generate financial impact on the manufacturing industry.